-8.70 INSPECTOR'S GUIDE ‑ HMA PAVING & RESURFACING
+8.70 INSPECTOR'S GUIDE ‑ ASPHALT PAVING & RESURFACING

 Review all applicable plans, Specifications, Road Standards, Materials I.M.'s, and Construction Manual chapters.
 Prepare field books.